-For me, it was by 6:15am.
-But it might be earlier, or a little later, for you.
+For me, it was no later than 6:30am.
+But it might be earlier or later for you.

 Create gradual weekly goals by moving up your wake up time by 15 minutes.
 (Refer to my example above if you need inspiration.)
 Vow to get up at that time every. single. day. for all seven days.

 Find the right alarm for you.
 While I highly recommend using the Sleep Cycle app and the gradual approach to getting up earlier, I realize some people will prefer a hard and fast approach.
-Here are two other apps you can try:
+Here are a few other highly rated apps you can try:

 Set and keep an earlier bedtime.